Maryam-Haghani/NEFFy/README.md

 | `--monomer_length=<list of values>` | Length of the monomers, used to obtain NEFF for paired MSA and individual monomer MSAs | when _multimer_MSA_=true | 0 | `--monomer_length=17 45`    |
 | `--column_neff=[true/false]` | Compute Column-wise NEFF | No | false | `--column_neff=true`    |

+For more details about features, please refer to the [documentation](https://maryam-haghani.github.io/Neffy/overview.html#overview_neff_computation).

 #### Example:
     neff --file=alignment.fasta --threshold=0.6 --norm=2 --is_symmetric=false --check_validation=true
   As output, it will print the final MSA length, depth and Neff to the console, based on the given options.

-For more details, please refer to the [documentation](https://maryam-haghani.github.io/Neffy/usage_guide.html).
+For detailed instructions on usage, please refer to the [documentation](https://maryam-haghani.github.io/Neffy/usage_guide.html#neff_computation).

 ### 2. MSA File Conversion
 The MSA file conversion allows you to convert MSA files between different supported formats. <br/>